holidaycheck/tech-blog/_posts/2018-02-23-metrics-priority.md

 ## Automating things

 There is a pretty new concept on Github which helps to create bots or better to say develop GitHub Apps.
 It calls [Probot][probot] and its aimed to extend standard GitHub functionality and build on top of it.
-It also provides a much simplier way of being aware what happens in terms of events and provides interface for taking actions based on these events.
+It also provides a much simpler way of being aware what happens in terms of events and provides interface for taking actions based on these events.
 We've published our app and you can install it for any repo you have access to.
 This app does pretty much what described above.
 Here is a little demo to visualise this process:

 <img src="{{site.baseurl}}/img/posts/2018-02-23-metrics-priority/demo-labels.gif" alt="Demo" />